 The appetite for learning in Africa is clearly there.
-According to Bruce MacDonald who heads the Programme for Management Development at the UCT GSB - a two-week programme that runs twice each year - African delegates on the course have surged in the past decade.
+According to Bruce MacDonald who heads the Programme for Management Development at the UCT GSB - a two-week programme that is running from the 3-16 November 2013 - African delegates on the course have surged in the past decade.